kawerewagaba/separate-thousands/README.md

 # separate-thousands
-Function to add a comma after every a thousand digits
+Function/helper/util to add a comma after every a thousand digits.
+It is good for large numbers, especially when working with money.